filipecorrea/codechallenge/README.md

 http://<server>:<port>/londonunderground/api/route/time?from=Queensway&to=Holborn
 ```

-This is the JSON response for the route between Queensway and Holborn:
+JSON response for the route between Queensway and Holborn:

 ```javascript
 {